raQuiam/knockout-kickstart/README.md

 # knockout-kickstart
 Get started with KnockoutJS - http://knockoutjs.com.
+Using ES6.
 Read [Set up the code](#setup-the-code) section to run code from this repo.

 ## Fiddle to get you started